marcosps/btrfs-uevent/README.md

 ## What?

 ### BTRFS_FSID
-The metadata_uuid of the filesystem when the csum misatch happended
+The metadata_uuid of the filesystem when the csum mismatch happened

 ### BTRFS_DEVID
-The device ID where the csum mistmatch happended
+The device ID where the csum mistmatch happened

 ### BTRFS_NUM_COPIES
 Number of available copies of the data